techmahedy/zunoo/README.md

-## About MII
+## About Zuno

-MII is a robust and versatile web application framework designed to streamline the development process and enhance productivity.
+Zuno is a robust and versatile web application framework designed to streamline the development process and enhance productivity.
 It provides a comprehensive set of tools and features that cater to modern web development needs, integrating seamlessly with Adobe technologies to offer a cohesive development experience.

 ### Key Features

-- **Route Management**: MII simplifies route definition and management, allowing developers to easily set up routes, handle parameters, and manage requests with minimal configuration.
+- **Route Management**: Zuno simplifies route definition and management, allowing developers to easily set up routes, handle parameters, and manage requests with minimal configuration.
 It supports both single and multiple route parameters to cater to complex routing needs.

 - **Database Integration**: The framework offers powerful database tools, including support for migrations, seeding, and query building.
-MII’s database layer ensures efficient data management and interaction, with built-in support for models and database connections.
+Zuno’s database layer ensures efficient data management and interaction, with built-in support for models and database connections.

-- **View Handling**: With MII, creating and managing views is straightforward.
+- **View Handling**: With Zuno, creating and managing views is straightforward.
 The framework supports custom Blade directives, allowing developers to extend view functionalities as needed.

-- **Middleware Support**: MII includes support for both global and route-specific middleware, giving developers the flexibility to implement application-wide and route-specific logic easily.
+- **Middleware Support**: Zuno includes support for both global and route-specific middleware, giving developers the flexibility to implement application-wide and route-specific logic easily.

 - **Validation and Security**: The framework provides robust validation mechanisms and security features such as CSRF token management, ensuring that data handling and form submissions are both secure and reliable.

-- **Dependency Injection**: MII promotes clean and maintainable code with its dependency injection system, supporting both constructor and method injection, and allowing for easy binding of interfaces to service classes.
+- **Dependency Injection**: Zuno promotes clean and maintainable code with its dependency injection system, supporting both constructor and method injection, and allowing for easy binding of interfaces to service classes.

-- **Session and Logging**: MII offers comprehensive session management and logging capabilities, enabling developers to manage user sessions and track application logs effectively.
+- **Session and Logging**: Zuno offers comprehensive session management and logging capabilities, enabling developers to manage user sessions and track application logs effectively.

 - **Collections and Macros**: The framework includes support for collections and custom macros, providing developers with additional tools to manipulate data and extend functionality as required.

-MII is designed to be intuitive and developer-friendly, with a focus on providing the essential features needed for modern web applications while integrating seamlessly with Adobe technologies for enhanced capabilities.
+Zuno is designed to be intuitive and developer-friendly, with a focus on providing the essential features needed for modern web applications while integrating seamlessly with Adobe technologies for enhanced capabilities.

 <a name="section-1"></a>
 # How to use